ForNeVeR/Fenrir/README.md

     If any of the <input> or <output> parameters isn't defined, then standard input and/or standard output are used instead.

+  read-commit <path to .git/ directory> <commit-hash>
+    Read a commit from a repository and print its metadata.

   update-commit <id of commit> [<path to repository>] <path of file>
     Read updated text file from <path to repository>/<path of file> and save it as new object file to repository.
     Moreover, save new trees based on <id of commit> parent tree, its subtrees to repository and commit file.